-Amazon Fire Stick makes for a great streaming device that gives you access to your favorite movies, subscription services such as music and movies.
+Amazon Fire Stick makes for a great streaming device that gives you access to your favorite movies, and subscription services such as music and movies.
 Unfortunately, it can have performance issues like fire stick sound cutting out and stuttering.
 In this article, we explain how to fix the issue of your fire stick cutting out.

 Let’s look at these fixes in detail.

 By the way, if your Fire Stick has no sound at all, then you need a different guide.
 Check out our guide on how to fix the Fire Stick no sound issue.